travelingtomat0/CIL_Project/README.md

 # Model
 Our proposed model implements multiple machine learning models (deep learning architectures, probabilistic LSA models, standard data imputation methods) in a stacked ensemble methods.

 Model weights of the ensemble are learned using non-convex optimization on a constrained loss function.
-For more information on the model and evaluation, see our attached paper.
+For more information on the model and evaluation, see our attached [PAPER](https://github.com/travelingtomat0/CIL_Project/blob/master/paper-1.pdf).